MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 You can install additional apps on your Surface Hub to fit your team or organization's needs.
 There are different methods for installing apps depending on whether you are developing and testing an app, or deploying a released app.

+## Supported app guidelines

+- Surface Hub only runs [UWP apps](/windows/uwp/get-started/universal-application-platform-guide).
+Apps created using the [MSIX Packaging Tool](/windows/msix/packaging-tool/tool-overview) will not run on Surface Hub.
+- Surface Hub only supports offline-licensed apps.
+- Apps must be targeted for the [Universal device family](/windows/apps/publish/publish-your-app/device-families) or Windows Team device family.
+- By default, apps must be signed to be installed.
+During testing and development, you can also choose to run developer-signed UWP apps by placing the device in developer mode.
+- You need admin credentials to install apps on your Surface Hub.

 ## Use WinGet

 WinGet, also known as the Windows Package Manager, is a powerful command-line tool developed by Microsoft that simplifies the process of discovering, installing, updating, and managing software on Windows devices, including Surface Hub.
 With the retirement of the Microsoft Store for Business, WinGet offers organizations a more flexible and efficient way to manage applications on Surface Hub and other devices.
 With WinGet, IT admins can browse the repository of available applications, install necessary software, and automate some app management tasks.
 This transition ensures continuity in software deployment while providing enhanced control and customization for enterprise environments.